jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         trigger and stimulate the pathogenic potential of periodontal diseases.</p>\n"
     - question: Is there any relationship between periodontal disease and pregnancy?
-      answer: "<p>Pregnancy causes many hormonal changes that exponentially increase the risk of periodontal disease in women, and this in turn, is associated with preeclampsia, low birth weight and premature birth.
-Periodontal disease, by suppose a deposit of microorganisms and their toxic products, can trigger a response with systemic risk.
+      answer: "<p>Pregnancy causes many hormonal changes that exponentially increase the risk of periodontal disease in women, and this in turn; is associated with preeclampsia, low birth weight and premature birth.
+Periodontal disease, by suppose a deposit of microorganisms and their toxic products; can trigger a response with systemic risk.
 Therefore, expectant women should always seek immediate care for periodontal disease and thus reduce the risk of pre and postnatal complications.</p>\n"